A painting of four monks, by Claudio Rinaldi (1852-1909 CE)

 Collaborative learning is when the learning outcome by a group, is greater than if the group members had learned individually.
 Learning often happens in group settings, but the learning outcome is typically similar to the learning outcome if the group members had learned individually.
 When does synergistic collaborative learning happen?

 I have been pondering this question for the last two weeks.
 My first port-of-call, was to look into the theory of complex systems for answers.
 In gist, complex systems is the study of behaviour of systems with many interacting parts, so might provide some insight into group interaction.
 However, the insights I could gain were fairly basic: for example, complex systems help explain how interactions between only a few members (2 or 3) might be qualitatively different from interactions between many members (20 or more).
 Further, the principle of balanced segregated and integrative information processing, is observed in many complex systems.
-It also seems to a principle of complex systems, wherein bursts of collaboration (integrative information processing) and often followed by periods of self-reflection or reflection within smaller groups (segregated information processing).
-However, I could not see any obvious answers for when synergistic collaborative learning takes place.
+It also seems to be a feature of collaborative learning, wherein bursts of collaboration (integrative information processing) are often followed by periods of self-reflection or reflection within smaller groups (segregated information processing).
+However, I could not see any obvious answers to conditions for synergistic collaborative learning.

 I also asked this question to Kay Oddone and Alastair Creelman after Kay’s webinar on the ONL211 course.
 They provided some very useful insights.
 Kay mentioned that groups which take time to build relationships with each other are often more successful in collaborative learning.
 Alastair observed that effective collaboration learning often happens when the learning task is difficult, because it requires everyone to contribute.